 The Disability Services for Students does not contact professors on a student's behalf.
 Once classes have begun and you know what is expected of you from each professor, request accommodation letters from the center to give to the professors.

-Please contact Christie Gates in the CELCIS office for assistance with this process.
+Please contact Christie Bierlein in the CELCIS office for assistance with this process.